trussworks/Engineering-Playbook/developing/cicd/README.md

 Delivery may mean different things depending on your workflow.
 It may mean that you have built your artifacts and validated them and delivered them to a centralized repository.
-For example, Docker containers might go to DockerHUB or ECR.
+For example, Docker containers might go to Docker Hub or Amazon Elastic Container Registry (ECR).
 Might mean that the code has been deployed to a staging environment.
 All of these could be "delivered" depending on the project's workflow.

 ### Continous Deployment

-`Continuous Delivery` can be described as a further extension of `Continuous Delivery`.
+`Continuous Deployment` can be described as a further extension of `Continuous Delivery`.
-In addition to automated build, test, and delivery production deployment is also automated.
+In addition to automated build, test, and delivery, production deployment is also automated.

-Generally speaking, you will want to have some good logging and monitoring instrumentation so that you can automate rolling back or forward when something goes wrong.
+This is an advanced state that requires excellent, trustworthy, automated tests and monitoring.
+The complexity of continuous deployment system is correlated with the complexity of the delivery pipeline.
+It's much easier to have continous deployment of a single container image than a full-feature web application.

 ## Contents